-This ubiquitous term is often closely followed by the word “antioxidant”, but what exactly is Oxidative Stress?
+We see this term in many health articles and indeed, this ubiquitous term is often closely followed by the word “antioxidant”…but what exactly is Oxidative Stress?

 Oxidative stress is a type of stress that we cannot see, as it affects the cells deep inside our bodies.
-It causes damage, more specifically, damage to the mitochondria, which are the power houses of each cell, thus affecting the amount of energy they produce and need to function.
+It causes damage but more specifically, damage to the mitochondria, which are the powerhouses of each cell, thus affecting the amount of energy they produce and need to function.

 With this loss of function comes less efficient performance and ageing, manifesting itself as fatigue, poor skin health, depression, IBS and much more.

-Our food choices contribute to this oxidative stress, with a diet high in processed foods and sugars being the worst culprit, but our external environment is also a significant contributor:
+Our food choices contribute to oxidative stress, with a diet high in processed foods and sugars being the worst culprit.
+However, our external environment is also a significant contributor:

 - Heavy Metals (found in large fish)

 - Antibiotics and other mediations

 - The liver is responsible for removing these toxins and if it has too much to deal with, it becomes overloaded and oxidative stress increases